malikqattoum/jofotara-invoicing-and-connector-system-ISTD/README.md

 ## 🎉 Ready for Production

 The JoFotara E-Invoicing System is now fully operational and ready for production deployment.
-The system provides unprecedented flexibility and automation for any business using any POS system while maintaining full compliance with Jordan's e-invoicing requirements.
+The system provides unprecedented flexibility and automation for any business using any POS system or ERP platform while maintaining full compliance with Jordan's e-invoicing requirements.

 **Key Features Ready:**
 - ✅ Universal POS Connector
+- ✅ ERP System Integration (SAP, Microsoft Dynamics, QuickBooks, Oracle)
 - ✅ JoFotara Integration
 - ✅ Mobile Application
 - ✅ Admin Dashboard